 The DGE organizes congresses, symposia, workshops and seminars regularly, mainly for nutritional experts and journalists.

 The Nutrition Report provides the latest statistical data of the nutritional situation and present nutritional problems in Germany.
-It is published every four years on behalf of the Federal Ministry of Food, Agriculture and Consumer Protection.
+It is published every four years on behalf of the Federal Ministry of Food and Agriculture.

 The Reference Values for Nutrient Intake

 The Reference Values for Nutrient Intake create the basis on which diets are planned to match nutri- tional requirements with food in- take.
 In addition, they form the basis for food rules and regulations for the food industry and food monitoring.
 The Reference Values are available in German, English, French, Slovenian and Hungarian.